posabsolute/posabsolute.github.io/_posts/2024-05-28-cloudflare-worker.md

 ### Everything else

-Cloudflare platform has much more features, Cloud storage, AI APIs, it's kinda the perfect platform dabbling into stuff rapidly, but still, the fact that you cannot set a limit is kinda unfortunate.
+Cloudflare platform has much more features, Cloud storage, AI APIs, it's kinda the perfect platform dabbling into stuff rapidly, but still, the fact that you cannot set a limit is unfortunate.

 #### What about Hono, Drizzle, Lucia